MonikaBarget/distant-reading/docs/pages_tasksheet_bodyimage.md

 - **We can do hard things (Doyle et al., 2021–present)**

    This podcast does not have a narrow focus on body image but highlights (self-)love and overcoming difficult situations more generally.
+Many episodes cover (mental) health topics, including ADHD and OCD.
 The podcast is hosted by author Glennon Doyle, her wife Abby Wambach, and her sister Amanda Doyle.
 The hosts encourage their listeners to

 > "drop the fake and talk honestly about the hard things including sex, gender, parenting, blended families, bodies, anxiety, addiction, justice, boundaries, fun, quitting, overwhelm . . . all of it."